nasa/cumulus/docs/features/generate_unique_granuleId.md

  Generates a unique granule ID by appending a truncated MD5 hash of the granule object.

    Args:
-       id - the granules producerGranuleId or non-uniquified granuleId collectionId - the collectionId of the granule used for the hash hash_length (int): Length of hash slice to append. include_timestamp_in_hashkey (bool): Boolean value for if hash should use timestamp
+       id (str): the granules producerGranuleId or non-uniquified granuleId collectionId (str): the collectionId of the granule used for the hash hash_length (int): Length of hash slice to append. include_timestamp_in_hashkey (bool): Boolean value for if hash should use timestamp